Post Parathyroidectomy Information

 Post Parathyroidectomy FAQ

-If you’ve recently undergone a surgery relating to the parathyroid or a parathyroid adenoma, or are about to undergo such a treatment, Dr. Larian understands that you may have concerns about the procedure and would like to help put your mind at ease.
+If you’ve recently undergone a surgery relating to the parathyroid or a parathyroid adenoma or have your surgery scheduled, Dr. Larian understands that you may have concerns about the procedure and would like to help put your mind at ease.
 Listed below are some of the most common questions our staff at the CENTER hears, including but not limited to:

 Q: What is the recovery time after a parathyroidectomy?